 Expectant mothers rely on their healthcare providers to give them the facts about their health.
 If you are deficient in a certain vitamin or nutrient, you hope that your doctor will inform you.
 When you don’t have all the facts about your health, you can’t make the best decisions.

-If your baby has a birth defect or has suffered a birth injury due to obstetrical malpractice, talk to Birth Injury Guide.
+If your baby has a birth defect or has suffered a birth injury due to obstetrical malpractice, call Birth Injury Guide.
 If your doctor was negligent and did not inform you about a deficiency or other health concern that caused a birth defect or birth injury, you may have grounds to take legal action.